elastic/elasticsearch-rails/README.md

   which contains search integration for Ruby/Rails models such as ActiveRecord::Base and Mongoid,

 * [**`elasticsearch-persistence`**](https://github.com/elasticsearch/elasticsearch-rails/tree/master/elasticsearch-persistence),
-  which provides standalone persistence layer for Ruby/Rails objects and models
+  which provides a standalone persistence layer for Ruby/Rails objects and models

 * [**`elasticsearch-rails`**](https://github.com/elasticsearch/elasticsearch-rails/tree/master/elasticsearch-rails),
   which contains various features for Ruby on Rails applications